This article is part of a larger series on Payments.

 Unlike most of its competitors, Stax does not charge a markup on interchange rates.
-The payment processing fees for each transaction entirely goes to the card brand.
-Stax, instead, earns from the monthly subscription fees, which already give users access to advanced payment processing service.
+The payment processing fee for each transaction entirely goes to the card brand.
+Stax, instead, earns from the monthly subscription fees, which already give users access to advanced payment processing services.

 Stax requires a lengthier merchant application process.
 The documents that merchants need to submit for verification and the underwriting process may take a few weeks.
 Smaller businesses that prefer a simple application process should opt for merchant aggregators like Square and PayPal.